Aware360 Wins CIO Review’s Award for the Top 20 Most Promising IoT Solutions Providers

 In 2020, 18% of non-fatal work injuries that resulted in time off work in the US were caused by slips, trips, and falls.
 Falls that occur in remote areas or to lone workers who lack the support or care of others nearby can be even more dangerous.
 This is where fall detection devices can be essential for safety.

-Fall detection is a key safety solution capability when it comes to ensuring the safety of lone workers.
+Fall detection is a key safety solution capability when it comes to keeping lone workers safe.
 Fall detection can take the form of wearable devices, such as pendants or smart watches, that are equipped with technology to detect falls and alert a designated contact.

 These devices provide employers with a cost-effective and efficient solution to a common workplace hazard.
 This safety solution allows employers to monitor and respond to fall incidents in remote areas helping to minimize the risk of serious injuries and lost productivity due to slips, trips, and falls.